 Montana 4-H Recreation Lab

-Rec Lab will be hosted by District 1 in Thompson Falls on March 23-25, 2018.Youth participants must be 13+ as of October 1, 2017 and Adult chaperones must be as least 21 years of age.
+Rec Lab will be hosted by District 2 in Chester on March 22-24, 2019.Youth participants must be 13+ as of October 1, 2018 and Adult chaperones must be as least 21 years of age.

 By rotating around the state and hosted by a 4-H district each year, this event also provides youth and volunteers an opportunity to travel and experience locations that may be very different from their home county.
 The camp-like atmosphere and hands on activity allows for a fun and laid back weekend to create lasting memories.